This page explains how to set up a connection in Looker to Google BigQuery Standard SQL or Google BigQuery Legacy SQL.

 Dataset: The name of the default dataset that you plan to use.
 If a table doesn’t have a dataset specified, then it is assumed to be in this dataset.
 (You can also model other datasets in this project.)
 This must match the name of a dataset in your BigQuery database.

-- OAuth Credentials Email: The email address for the service account, as you verified in an earlier step.
+- Service Account Email: The email address for the service account, as you verified in an earlier step.
 This field is not available for BigQuery connections that use OAuth.

-- OAuth Credentials JSON File: The certificate file for the service account you downloaded in an earlier step.
+- Service Account JSON/P12 File: The certificate file for the service account you downloaded in an earlier step.
 This field is not available for BigQuery connections that use OAuth.

-- Max Billing Tier: Leave blank for no limit.
-See here for more detail.
+- Max Billing Gigabytes: Leave blank for no limit.
+Read more details about pricing here.

 - Max Connections: Can be left at the default value initially.
 Read more about this setting in the Max Connections section of the Connecting Looker to your database documentation page.

 - Connection Pool Timeout: Can be left at the default value initially.
 Read more about this setting in the Connection Pool Timeout section of the Connecting Looker to your database documentation page.

-- SQL Runner Precache: To cause SQL Runner not to preload table information and to load table information only when a table is selected, uncheck this option.
+- SQL Runner Precache: If you want SQL Runner to not preload table information and, instead, to load table information only when a table is selected, clear this option.
 Read more about this setting in the SQL Runner Precache section of the Connecting Looker to your database documentation page.

 - Database Time Zone: The default time zone for BigQuery is UTC.
 The time zone setting you specify here needs to match your BigQuery time zone setting.